Posted by Todd Smith

-8. Be Friendly—While this seems so obvious, so few people are intentional about coming across friendly when meeting people.
-Most people act like it is an every day occurrence and don’t think about the impression they are making on others.
-When people are friendly it is generally just during their initial greeting, but then they forget it’s important.
+8. Be Friendly—While this seems so obvious, so few people are intentional about coming across as friendly when meeting people.
+Most people act like it is an everyday occurrence and don’t think about the impression they are making on others.
+When people are friendly, it is generally just during their initial greeting, but then they forget it’s important.

 Not only do you want to be intentional about being friendly when you meet people, but you want to focus on being friendly during your entire time together.
-When you are authentically friendly it is reflected through your facial expressions, body language, voice tone and through the words you speak.
+When you are authentically friendly, it is reflected through your facial expressions, body language, voice tone, and the words you speak.
 Think of the friendliest people you know and learn from their example.

-9. Show an Interest in Them—One of the keys, if not the most important one in building successful relationships is your ability to show a sincere interest- both in the person and things that are important to that person.
-The key with this point is to focus on them, NOT you!
+9. Show an Interest in Them—One of the keys, if not the most important, in building successful relationships is your ability to show a sincere interest, both in the person and things that are important to that person.
+The key to this point is to focus on them, NOT you!

-By expressing genuine interest in someone’s qualities, background, stories, hobbies, career or family you are demonstrating in interest in them.
+By expressing genuine interest in someone’s qualities, background, stories, hobbies, career, or family you are demonstrating an interest in them.

-When I was in real estate I would pay attention to the things in people’s homes, because it told me what is important to them.
-I then asked them questions about these things and in most cases they lite up like a light bulb and talked with great enthusiasm about these things.
-It was one thing I focused on in EVERY appointment, because it made a difference.
+When I was in real estate, I would pay attention to the things in people’s homes because it told me what is important to them.
+I then asked them questions about these things and in most cases they lit up like a light bulb and talked with great enthusiasm about these things.
+It was one thing I focused on in EVERY appointment because it made a difference.

 10. Listen With Interest—Being a good listener is one of the most important skills you can master if you want to advance your career and build meaningful relationships.
 Listening is more than keeping your mouth shut while the other person is talking.
 When you REALLY listen, you demonstrate your interest in what is being said and you show your respect for the individual saying it.

-When I am intentional about building relationships with people I am always look the little ways I can compliment or encourage them.
+When I am intentional about building relationships with people, I am always looking for the little ways I can compliment or encourage them.